62.6 GHz ScAlN Solidly Mounted Acoustic Resonators

-Compared with simulation, the series resonance is loaded by the routing series resistance ($R_{s} = 52~\Omega$) and series inductance ($L_{s} = 0.06~\mathrm{nH}$), which are crucial for fitting the high-frequency response \cite{10.1063/5.0275691}, This is a common issue for mmWave BAW, as the electrodes are thin.\cite{cho2025challengesscalingscalnbulk} Potential methods to address the challenges have been reported, including metal Bragg reflectors \cite{11083120} and multiple resonators in series for reduced impedance \cite{10307494}.
-Here, as a prototyping effort toward the highest-frequency SMR, we have not included the design, but we will consider these methods in future fabrication iterations.
+Compared with simulation, the series resonance is loaded by the routing series resistance ($R_{s} = 52~\Omega$) and series inductance ($L_{s} = 0.06~\mathrm{nH}$), which are crucial for fitting the high-frequency response \cite{10.1063/5.0275691, zhang2024acoustic, kramer202257}, This is a common issue for mmWave BAW, as the electrodes are thin.\cite{cho2025challengesscalingscalnbulk} At \SI{62.6}{GHz}, the practical skin depth in thin-film Al is comparable to a few hundred nanometers, so increasing the routing thickness beyond \SI{300}{nm} should still reduce interconnect loss; further reductions in extracted series resistance are expected from lowering thin-film resistivity and improving the Pt–routing metal interface (e.g., in-situ cleaning and alternative routing metals such as Au), which will be explored in future work.
+Potential methods to address the challenges have been reported, including metal Bragg reflectors \cite{11083120} and multiple resonators in series for reduced impedance \cite{10307494}.
+Here, as a prototyping effort toward the highest-frequency SMR, we have not included the design, but we will consider these in future iterations.

 Additionally, a second-order TE (TE2) mode appears at \SI{40.4}{GHz}, indicating a thickness mismatch between the top and bottom \ce{Pt} electrodes that imperfectly cancels even-order modes.
 The measured $k^{2}$ for the third-order TE is also lower than that in the FEA, implying a similar fabrication-related deviation.
 By matching the measured $f_{s1}$, $f_{s2}$, and $f_{s3}$ with post-fabrication simulations (Fig.~\ref{fig:post_fea}), we estimate a top \ce{Pt} thickness of \SI{28}{nm}, where the third-order mode shifts toward 60 GHz, while the second-order mode starts emerging around 43 GHz due to structure asymmetry.
 Although the realized operating point is offset from the designed \SI{50}{GHz} target, the $\sim\!60\%$ stopband of the \ce{SiO2}/\ce{Ta2O5} mirror maintains robust confinement despite this offset.
 Variations in effective longitudinal phase velocity and boundary conditions in thin films, arising from composition- and strain-dependent elastic constants in \ce{ScAlN} and deposition-dependent density/modulus in the reflector, could also account for the shift.
 Nevertheless, the dominant tone at \SI{62.6}{GHz} remains, to our knowledge, the highest SMR frequency reported to date (Table~\ref{tab:soa}).
 Future work will back-extract thin-film constants and co-optimize electrode thickness and reflector termination phase to achieve a resonance with tighter tolerance in the desired band \cite{11083120}.